 There are many reasons why people seek out the care of a reflexologist.
 Some people are suffering from muscle tension.
 Careers that involve long periods of standing can put a lot of stress on the feet.
 Stress in our lives can also lead to a deteriorating immune system.
 Many clients suffer from chronic conditions, such as diabetes, respiratory conditions, problems with digestion, insomnia, and more.

 The field of alternative medicine suggests that there are natural ways to remedy stress as well as chronic ailments, and reflexology is one of the recommended treatments.
 A reflexologist will use their knowledge of the human muscle system to help a client become more relaxed, less stressed, and treat any conditions they might be facing.
 As a reflexologist, you believe there are natural ways to helping people achieve their goals.
 You enjoy making people feel better.
 You enjoy providing a relaxing environment for your guests.

-A Reflexologist must possess the following qualities and skills:
+A Reflexologist should possess the following qualities and skills: